mammoai/cobra-db/CONTRIBUTING.md

 4. Make your modifications.

-5. When you're done making changes, check that your the tests are passing:
+5. When you're done making changes, check that the tests are passing:
     ```bash
     poetry run pytest tests/ --cov=cobra_db
-    # deselect slow tests with '-m "not slow"'
+    ## deselect slow tests with '-m "not slow"'
     # poetry run pytest tests/ --cov=cobra_db -m "not slow"
     ```